 Force Multiplication Factors

 The ratio of impact force to normal operating force depends on velocity and deceleration characteristics.
-Typical multiplication factors range from 5-10x for moderate speeds to 20-50x for high-speed applications.
+Typical multiplication factors range from 5-10x for moderate speeds to 20-50x for high-speed applications2.

 Energy Dissipation Methods